 With ride-hail now available, passenger safety becomes even more important in this newly regulated industry.
 Drivers must hold a Class 4 licence which requires passing a knowledge examination and road test that are both more difficult than what a standard Class 5 licence requires.
 Drivers must also undergo a police information check and a driving record check, and may not be eligible to drive if their records include matters deemed to endanger passengers.

-These are some examples of what we’ve done to support passenger safety, but it’s important that passengers also take steps to ensure their own safety when travelling.
+These are some examples of what we’re doing to support passenger safety, but it’s important passengers also take steps to ensure their own safety when travelling.
 For some helpful tips on this matter, visit our web page which outlines information for passengers wanting to use ride-hail services.

 If you’d like to find out more about either the branch’s or the board’s work to ensure that commercial passenger services are safe, check out their websites.
 And if you have any other questions about the branch or the board, ask away.
 You can leave a comment below or connect with us on Facebook or Twitter.